pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 - `Menu`: The menu button.

 {{% callout info %}}
-The `HasControllerElements()` method can be used to retrieve the elements that are present in the active controllers;
+The `HasControllerElements()` method can be used to retrieve the elements that are present on the active controllers;
 {{% /callout %}}

 ## Buttons